aldebaran/qibuild/doc/guide/using_toolchains.rst

 You should have:

-* a properly configured QiBuild worktree
+* a properly configured qiBuild worktree

 * two projects, world and hello, with hello depending on the world library.